ieeevr/2022/contribute/workshoppapers/index.md

         <li> Camera-ready submission due: 29<sup>th</sup> January 2022 </li>
     </ul>
     <p>
-        WEVR aims at fostering discussion and bringing advance understanding on challenges and opportunities for "Everyday" Virtual, Augmented and Mixed Reality topics in contexts and scenarios going beyond research laboratories and specialist environments.
+        WEVR aims at fostering discussion and bringing advance understanding on challenges and opportunities for &quot;Everyday&quot; Virtual, Augmented and Mixed Reality topics in contexts and scenarios going beyond research laboratories and specialist environments.
         Bringing together experts with diverse background, i.e. researchers, technicians, engineers, game developers, industry partners, we hope to a new perspectives look and re-thinking on the following specified themes: